 Tip: Combine smaller balances with Family Transfers

 Do you have family member accounts with small balances?
-This is quite common, especially for families that go on a holiday with the kids and come back with a few thousand points in each account.
-But worry not, for there is a very easy method to combine all the points together – as long as one account has more than 5,000 Qantas Points already.
+This is quite common, especially for families that go on a holiday with the kids and return with a few thousand points in each account.
+But there is a straightforward method to combine all the points together – as long as one account has more than 1,500 Qantas Points already.

-Let’s say Parent #1 has 10,000 points in their account and Parent #2 has 3,000 points.
-Their two children have 2,900 Qantas Points, each.
-The family has 18,800 points between them, but the points aren’t useful in separate accounts.
-By combining their points, they could start booking more reward flights.
+Let’s say Parent #1 has 10,000 points in their account and Parent #2 has 1,000 points.
+Their two children have 500 Qantas Points each.
+The family has 12,000 points between them, but most of the balances are too small to use.
+By combining their points, the family could start booking more reward flights.

-Each family member has made only one transfer, and each transfer is 5,000 points or more.
-Given this, the lead traveller now has 18,800 Qantas Points, which can be used for a return Economy or one-way Business reward seat on a short route (e.g Sydney-Melbourne).
+Each family member has made only one transfer, which is 1,500 points or more.
+Given this, the lead traveller now has 12,000 Qantas Points, which can currently be used for an Economy reward seat on a mid-length route like Melbourne to Brisbane (plus taxes and fees, which are circa $50, one-way).

 Summing up

-Family Transfers are a simple way to keep points balances consolidated between family members.
-You can do a lot more with a bigger stash of points in one account, rather than smaller chunks in separate accounts.
+Family Transfers are a simple way to consolidate points balances between family members.
+You can do much more with a bigger stash of points in one account, rather than smaller chunks in separate accounts.
 If you’re the most avid frequent flyer in your family, perhaps it’s time to tap on the shoulders of some family members…

 Frequently asked questions

 No. Transferring Qantas Points to non-eligible members, as well as selling points privately, are breaches of the Qantas Frequent Flyer T&Cs.
-While you may be able to do it by falsely declaring a relationship, there have been known cases where both the giving and receiving frequent flyer accounts have been caught and shut down, and/or points and reward flights forfeited.
-Qantas do monitor transfers for unusual activity.
+Qantas monitor transfers for unusual activity.

 No, both Family Transfers and Qantas Business Rewards transfers do not count as activity in terms of extending your points balance.
 You must earn or use at least one point within 18 months through a different method to keep your account active.